Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 | USAJobs / government forms | approx. 10% | ~0 min |

-Important: Government and long-form public-sector applications are not solved by Simplify in any meaningful way.
+Important: Government and long-form public-sector applications are not solved by this tool in any meaningful way.
 As one Reddit user put it: "5 mins?
 In what world.
 45 mins for government applications, not including a targeted motivation letter and all the pre-screening questions."
-If most of your pipeline is federal or state work, Simplify won't move the needle.
+If most of your pipeline is federal or state work, it won't move the needle.

 Simplify Jobs Pros and Cons